Yussef77/Ocean/README.md

 - Input String Correction
   - Declarative rule attributes that decorate string properties
   - Rich set of provided case correction rules
-  - Provides custom case correction rules and for application developers to add rules at runtime
+  - Provides custom case correction rules and for application developers to add rules at run-time
   - Provides a ModelRulesInvoker to enable easy and simple integration with various UI stacks and their different requirements of validating input, a class, or class property.

 - Audit
   - Declarative rules attributes that decorate properties
-  - API to create either a string or dictionary that represents the state of the entity and property values, very useful in logging or populating execptions with state data
+  - API to create either a string or dictionary that represents the state of the entity and property values, very useful in logging or populating exceptions with state data
   - Enables skipping properties, for example a Password property values should not be logged.

 - Other